ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 ### Creating debug info files

 The debug info files are ordinary executables with an identical section layout as the application’s original executable, but without the executable’s data.
-The debug info file is

-created by compiling the application executable with the desired debug information included, then processing the executable with the `objcopy` utility to produce the stripped executable (without debugging information) and the debug info file (without executable data).
+The debug info file is created by compiling the application executable with the desired debug information included, then processing the executable with the `objcopy` utility to produce the stripped executable (without debugging information) and the debug info file (without executable data).
 Both GNU binutils `objcopy`[^binutils-objcopy] and LLVM `llvm-objcopy`[^llvm-objcopy] support the same options for stripping debug information and creating the debug info file.
 The shell snippet below shows the `objcopy` invocation for creating a debug info file from an executable with debug information.

 ~~~~sh
 objcopy --only-keep-debug executable_file executable_file.debug
 ~~~~

-There are no particular requirements for the debug link filename, although a common convention is to name debug info for an executable , e.g., “executable.debug”.
+There are no particular requirements for the debug link filename, although a common convention is to name debug info for an executable, e.g., “executable.debug”.
 While the debug info file can have the same name as the executable it is preferred to use an extension such as “.debug” as it means that the debug info file can be placed in the same directory as the executable.

 Debug info files allows the binary to be analyzed in the same way as the original binary with debug and symbol information intact.
 They should be handled with care and not exposed in computing environments where they may be obtained by adversaries.